knokko/vk-boiler/docs/methods.md

 simply calls the former method, but assumes some default parameters.

-Note that you should normally create image views as part of `boiler.images.create(...)` or `boiler.images.createSimple(...)` to keep your code shorter.
+Note that `ImageBuilder` will also create image views by default, so you usually only need `createView` to create swapchain image views.

 ### Creating framebuffers
 You can use `boiler.images.createFramebuffer(...)` to create